Responding to the publication by the ombudsman of a review of how it uses clinical advice, John Makin, head of the DDU, said:

 'However, we are disappointed the review did not accept our submission that the clinical standard should be that of reasonable and responsible practice.
 This would have provided clarity on how the ombudsman's clinical advisers weigh up whether the clinical standard was acceptable or not and on the judgement applied.
 In future the ombudsman will publish examples of how the clinical standard has been applied, and we hope that this will provide some much-needed practical detail and help dental professionals to have confidence in the process.'

-This guidance was correct at publication 22/03/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 22/03/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.